top of page

 2019.
 Disability and Gender Narratives.
 [Invited Talk].
 Disability, Society, and Culture Seminar Series.
 Columbia University, NYC

 2019.
-They Told Me My Name: The Social Processes of Deaf Identity.
+They Told Me My Name: Social Processes of Deaf Identity.
 Co-presentation with Laura Mauldin.
 Social Psychology Roundtable.
 American Sociological Association

 2015.
 Invited Presider and Discussant.
 Body & Embodiment Roundtable.
 Eastern Sociological Association Conference